Eagle Bond FAQs

 -

-This proposed bond would be an extension of our debt while maintaining our current debt service tax levy.
+This proposal is a no-tax-increase bond; that is, it would extend the district’s debt while maintaining our current debt service tax levy.
 Each year, the district recalculates the amount needed to be levied in Debt Service to pay the next year's principal and interest payments on our debt, with some cushion built in for extreme circumstances.
 The 2026 Bond Issue only proposes an extension in debt that would allow us to maintain a close or almost exact debt service levy.

-Some households may experience an increase on their personal property values as a result of recent reassessments in Jasper and Newton Counties, which are not controlled by school districts. -
+Some households may experience personal property value increases as a result of reassessments in Jasper and Newton Counties, which are not controlled by school districts. -

 No. Bond funds can legally only be used to pay for certain things, like new buildings, additions/renovations to existing facilities, land acquisition, and technology infrastructure/equipment for new or existing buildings.